lisaychuang/JavaScript30/readme.md

 # Concepts Learned

-I will be keeping track of the various JS concepts learned in my branch *study-notes*.
-The original Javascript30 starter file are kept on the *master* branch!
+I will be keeping track of the various JS & CSS concepts learned in my branch `study-notes`.
+The original Javascript30 starter file are kept on the `master` branch!

 ## Project 1: JavaScript Drum Kit